Amana Colonies

+The Community of True Inspiration (Amana Church) continues to worship in the Middle Amana meeting house, though "Special services, Sunday school, and fellowship activities are held in the larger Main Amana meeting house."

 Early history

 Origins in Europe

 The Amana Colony stems from a religious movement started in 1714 in Germany by Eberhard L. Gruber and Johann F. Rock.
 They had both grown displeased with the dogmatism of the Lutheran Church and began to study the Pietist teachings of Philipp Spener.
 Gruber and Rock fervently spread their beliefs and gained a following originally known as the New Spiritual Economy.
 They believed that God communicated through individuals with the "gift of inspiration", just as he did in the days of the prophets.
 This individual was called an instrument (Werkzeug) because he was thought to be used as a tool of God's will to speak directly to his people.

 To spread their beliefs, the group led by Rock and Gruber traveled through Germany, Switzerland, and the Dutch Republic.
 The group became known as the Community of True Inspiration, and followers were called Inspirationalists.
 The Inspirationalists faced the opposition of the governments of the German states because they refused to serve as soldiers and would not send their children to Lutheran public schools.
 Adherents to the faith were imprisoned, flogged, and stripped of their possessions.
 To escape persecution, many Inspirationalists moved to Hesse, the most liberal German state at the time.
-Here, the number of Inspirationalists greatly multiplied.
+Here, the group attracted more adherents.

-Gruber died in 1728 and Rock followed in 1749; left without an instrument, the Inspirationalists' numbers declined in the subsequent decades.
+Gruber died in 1728 and Rock followed in 1749.
+Left without an instrument, the Inspirationalists' numbers declined during the subsequent decades.
 Within a span of a few months starting in 1817, Michael Krausert, Barbara Heinemann, and Christian Metz were all named instruments.
 Although Krausert soon left the church, Metz and Heinemann were able to revive interest in the Community.

 Heinemann retreated from the Community's affairs in 1823, making Metz the sole leader of the church.
 The Community continued to face persecution from German states for their refusal to serve as soldiers or utilize public schools.
 In the 1830s, Metz conceived of the notion of leasing a large area of land as a refuge for the Community.
 They first leased land from a cloister near Ronneburg, then from the Arnsburg Abbey.
 They expanded to Engelthal Abbey in 1834, and managed all of their land holdings in common.
 It was at these estates that the philosophy of communal life began to grow within the Community.
 By the late 1830s, the Community was prospering.